zxj719/leo_log/README.md

 ## 4th, March
 ### 18:44
 Try to fix the visualization problem in rviz2.
-If you want vscode to view .rviz file as yaml format,
+If you want vscode to view .rviz file as yaml format, add it to the setting.json
 ```json
 "files.associations": {
         "*.rviz": "yaml"